onc-healthit/lantern-back-end/README.md

     This starts all of the following services:
     * **PostgreSQL** - application database (localhost:5432)
     * **LanternMQ (RabbitMQ)** - the message queue (localhost:15672)
-    * **Capability Querier** - queries the endpoints for their FHIR Capability Statements every 23 hours.
-Starting the service the first time will also query the endpoints.
+    * **Capability Querier** - queries the endpoints for their FHIR Capability Statements every 24 hours.
     * **Capability Receiver** - receives the Capability Statements from the queue, performs validations and saves the results to the database table `fhir_endpoints_info`
     * **Endpoint Manager** - sends endpoints to the capability querying queues
     *	**Shinydashboard** – the website (localhost:3838)